-Senior executive in a mid-to-large technology company, focused on high-performance SaaS product development.
+Senior executive in a large technology company, focused on high-performance SaaS product development.

 Ability to formulate product vision and technology philosophy.
 Demonstrated ability to get geographically-distributed technical teams to perform with high quality and high velocity.
 Track record of instilling discipline and infusing business understanding into the technology team.
 Consistently innovative in designing technological solutions to diverse problems in high-performance computing, software development process and business communications.
 Inspiring deep team loyalty by setting and communicating mission, and creating a culture of empathy and excellence.

 Deep understanding of display, video, mobile, social and TV advertising business as well as operation of advertising platform.

 Strong understanding of streaming video, including customer experience, backend architecture and scaling under load.

 Experience designing multiple search engines, with innovative features and functions along with high performance.

 Appreciation of challenges in distributed, heterogenous computing and data access, with experience building practical solutions.